google/benchmark/docs/user_guide.md

 `iterations`, `real_time`, `cpu_time`, `time_unit`, and `threads`.
 Depending on
 benchmark configuration, result objects can also include aggregate fields, asymptotic complexity fields, skip/error fields, memory metrics, labels, user counters, and user-requested performance counters.
+Per-benchmark context added with `Benchmark::AddCustomContext` is emitted as a `custom_context` object with string fields.

 User counters, including rates such as `bytes_per_second` and `items_per_second`, are emitted as additional numeric fields on the benchmark